DevadharshiniKalaivanan/Mbot/README.md

 # Feedback ML Model
-The main of the proof of concept is to analyse the sentiment of the reviews and identify its department.
+The main aim of the proof of concept is to analyse the sentiment of the reviews and identify its department which can further used for recommendation .

 ## Feature Used
+- From the dataset we consider the following features
 - Reviews
 - Departments